The moment you knew

 I remember it like it was yesterday.
 I was devastated.
 I felt betrayed (and I talked about how I got over post-betrayal trauma on this blog).

-They will never believe, let alone think that they are a narcissist if they have NPD, and trying to get even just hurts you and wastes time when you should be healing yourself.
+They will never believe that they are a narcissist if they have NPD.
+Trying to get even hurts you and wastes time when you should be healing yourself.
 Don’t forget to forgive yourself if you were mean to the narcissist in your life.
 After decades of emotional abuse, it is hard to let that all go.
 Forgive yourself for being angry that you missed it all that time, too.

 And here is what it feels like the moment you know you are with a Narcissist: